 Home Allergy Tests

-To understand home allergy tests, it is worth understanding what happens when you have an allergy, your body develops a sensitisation to allergens.
+If you have an allergy, your body develops a sensitisation to allergens.
 It produces large amounts of certain IgE antibodies that attach themselves to the mast cells of the immune system.
-When the allergens enter the body again, they attach to the IgE antibodies - whereupon these cause the mast cell to release the messenger substance histamine.
-The histamine is what causes inflammation in the body and thus symptoms such as sneezing, sniffing nose, itchy eyes, skin rashes, dizziness and gastrointestinal problems.
+When the allergens enter the body again, they attach to the IgE antibodies – these cause the mast cell to release the messenger substance histamine.
+Histamine is what causes inflammation in the body and thus symptoms such as sneezing, sniffing nose, itchy eyes, skin rashes, dizziness and gastrointestinal problems.

-For the home allergy tests you take a small blood sample with a pinch in your finger and send it to a medical laboratory by using the free return envelope.
+For our home allergy tests, you take a small blood sample from your fingertip and send it to a medical laboratory by using the free return envelope.
 The medical laboratory analyses the sample and measures the concentration of specific IgE antibodies in your blood.
-You will then receive an individual result report which reveals whether and to what extent you are sensitised to the allergens tested.
+You will then receive an individual results report which reveals whether and to what extent you are sensitised to the allergens tested.

 This does not automatically mean that you have an allergy, but gives you a good initial indication of which foods you may react to.
 You can follow this up with a doctor or a specialist who can make a reliable allergy diagnosis.
 Our results reports also provide you with further recommendations – for example, on what you can do if you suspect you have a food allergy.

 What is the best method of allergy testing?

 There are different ways to test for allergies.
 A common way that doctors use is the prick test method.
 This involves scratching various allergens slightly under the skin.
 If your skin reacts with one of the allergens within a few seconds or minutes, this is how you know that you have a sensitisation to the allergen.